ENDOSCOPIC SKULL BASE RESECTION

 esthesioneuroblastoma, needed combined open approaches through the face and skull.
 This would involve incisions to

-the face and scalp done separately by the ENT and Neurosurgeon.
+the face and scalp done separately by the ENT surgeon and Neurosurgeon.
 The morbidity from open surgery can now be

 minimized as surgery can be done via the nostril with the use of telescopes, micro-instruments and knowledge of the